Nyerere National Park: Getting there

 Nyerere National Park can be accessed by road safari from either Dar es Salaam or Arusha.
 The road distance varies from 184 km to 230 km depending on which gate or entry point of Nyerere National Park you want to access.
 In terms of journey time, typically you want to allow for 6 hours for most Park entry gates such as Mtemere and Matembwe, and up to 6 to 6.5 hours for gates on the northern side of Selous Game Reserve.
 Road conditions are poor in places with the last 75 km to the park being on a bumpy gravel road.

 The park can also be accessed by air.
 There are daily scheduled flights from either Dar es Salaam and Zanzibar with a flight time of under an hour to a variety of different airstrips in Nyerere.
 There are several airlines serving this route, some of which includes Regional Air, Coastal Aviation, Safari Air Link and Auric Air.
 All these airlines have a reliable service and credible safety record.

-All visitors planning for a fly-in safari to Nyerere National Park needs to know which airstrip in Nyerere Park they should use when booking their flights.
+All visitors planning for a fly-in safari to Nyerere National Park need to know which airstrip in Nyerere Park they should use when booking their flights.
 There are quite a number of them in the park to avoid unnecessary long transfers (which also happens to be rather costly).
 Some of the most common airstrips include Mtemere, Matambwe, Sumbazi, Kiba, Beho Beho and Siwandu.